Early Detection and Diagnosis Project Award

 Whichever stage of research the proposal addresses, from discovery to applied, proposals should have a clear line-of-sight to clinical/population impact, and should articulate this pathway and the evidence that will be required to advance along it.
 Implementation of this clinical line of sight may be either during or downstream of the proposed work (it is not mandatory for all proposals to include a direct translational component).
 Appropriate involvement of clinical/population expertise to ensure this line-of-sight is encouraged.

-While therapeutic development is not covered by the ED&D programme (being funded through other CRUK mechanisms), ED&D research should acknowledge and account for the importance of therapeutics as context, and to help inform understanding of when surveillance is more appropriate than intervention.
+While therapeutic development is not covered by the Early Detection and Diagnosis Research Committee's remit (being funded through other CRUK mechanisms), early detection and diagnosis research should acknowledge and account for the importance of therapeutics as context, and to help inform understanding of when surveillance is more appropriate than intervention.

 Teams of applicants should be assembled to adequately consider these issues, involving collaboration between e.g. biologists, clinical researchers, engineers/physical scientists, maths/stats/computation expertise, population scientists, health economists, behavioural scientists and industry (as appropriate to the proposal).
 Multidisciplinary, overseas and industrial collaboration is encouraged when appropriate to the science proposed, and where clear added value can be articulated.

-Applicants are encouraged to make use of existing cohorts and tissue banks as resources for ED&D research.
+Applicants are encouraged to make use of existing cohorts and tissue banks as resources for early detection and diagnosis research.

 Applications will be judged based on: